ShamiqTheDev/saylani-assignment-3/README.md

 # saylani-assignment-3
-This is the clown of saylani home page
+This is the clone of saylani home page